 Not every intervention will work the first time, but that doesn’t mean that staging an intervention isn’t important.
 You may need to have multiple interventions, or you may need to wait to see the effects of your intervention later on.

 While everyone will find their way on their own time, an intervention at the very least shows your loved one that you care about them and that you aren’t alone in noticing the changes that are happening to them.
+It is exceedingly rare for individuals to recover and heal from addiction to drugs or alcohol on their own.
+Like any disease, addiction requires professional support to help them make a lasting recovery.
+The counselors and therapists at Serenity House Detox offer comprehensive and customized therapeutic services for all our clients.
+This makes sure their unique needs are met.
+Some therapies include:

 Once you stage an intervention for someone you care about, they need to take the next step.
 Have them give us a call at 866.294.5306 to get started on their road to recovery.